paddy-r/PSD-Analyser/README.md

 1. Parsing of *Mastersizer* files in spreadsheet (CSV, Excel) formats
 2. Log-normal modelling of PSDs
 3. Application to PSDs of the product difference algorithm (PDA) to PSDs, which computes the discrete distribution of *N* elements with the same statistical moments (mean, etc.)
-4. Visualisation of results in interactive viewer, allowing output of figures in various formats (currently Python only)
+4. (With standalone app) Visualisation of results in an interactive viewer, allowing output of figures in various formats (currently Python only)
+5. Saving PSD data, with derived log-normal models, into a single spreadsheet for further analysis

+**Running the PSD Analyser standalone app**

+- See the quick start guide above to get started
+- Once *PSD Analyser* is running, load one of the spreadsheets provided as examples; these are all outputs from the *Mastersizer* laser-diffraction-based particle sizing device manufactured by *Malvern Panalytica* (formerly *Malvern Instruments*)
+-

 ## Contact and issue reporting